xythobuz/xyControl/README.md

 Three tasks are controlling the Quadrocopter Orientation in Space.

 + The Orientation Task reads the Gyroscope and Accelerometer and calculates the current Roll and Pitch angles.
 They are stored in the global struct "orientation".
+This is using a modified version of this [Kalman Filter Implementation](http://www.linushelgesson.se/2012/04/pitch-and-roll-estimating-kalman-filter-for-stabilizing-quadrocopters/).
 + The PID Task is then feeding these angles into two PID controllers.
 Their output is then used by...
 + The Set Task, which calculates the motor speeds and gives them to...
 + The motor task, which sends the new values via TWI to the motor controllers.